tarcinapp/entity-persistence-gateway-policies/policies/auth/routes/listReactions/findListReactionById/README.md

 The decision composes two checks which both must pass (for non-admin/editor roles):

-- The caller must be permitted to view the parent list provided in `input.source` (mirrors `lists/findListById` visibility/ownership/viewer rules).
+- The caller must be permitted to view the parent list provided in `input.originalRecord._relationMetadata` (mirrors `lists/findListById` visibility/ownership/viewer rules).
 - The caller must be permitted to view the reaction provided in `input.originalRecord` (uses the shared `originalRecord` helpers).

 Summary: